 Harvard Business School released round 1 interview invites and rejections earlier this week.
 If you were one of the many applicants who received bad news, you may be wondering what went wrong.
-While there are countless reasons for a rejection (this is why we created our ding report service) we will cover five of the most common reasons candidates are rejected to help you plan your round 2 strategy.
+While there are countless reasons for an application rejection we will cover five of the most common reasons candidates are rejected to help you plan your round 2 strategy.

 1) Problem: A lack of a compelling story.

 Your MBA applications must stand out.
 The reader should come away understanding who you are, what you are passionate about and why.
 It should be clear how you are unique from your peers.
 If your application essays could have been written by any other candidate in a similar role, it will be difficult for you to stand out and be memorable.
 Successful candidates are memorable!
 But remember, this does not mean you need to save a third world country.
 It all comes down to story and execution.

 All aspects of your application should tie together.
 This includes your essays, resumes, extracurriculars and LORs.
 The strengths you share should match those cited in your recommendations.
 If your recommenders paint a picture of a detail-oriented candidate while your essays focus on your free-spirited nature, the reader will be confused.
 Similarly, your activities should align with your passions and expertise and your weaknesses should be consistent.
 If any two pieces of your application do not fit together, this will raise a red flag about your intentions and sincerity.

 This one may be more obvious but no matter how amazing your applications are, if you do not have a competitive academic record and test score, you may not get into your dream school.
 While there are always outliers on either end, you must set reasonable expectations.
 As you begin to craft your second chance plan, think about whether there are classes you can take to demonstrate strong quantitative skills if you have a low GPA, or how you can better prepare for the GMAT/GRE this time around.
 In addition, you may need to cast a wider net.
 My average client applies to 5+ schools including reach schools and some safer options.